 Our documentation is online.
 This includes a Quick Start to help you get going with the Command Line Interface.
 The User Manual chapter describes each of the user interfaces, plus details of the available Operations.
 You can add operations to the CCI Toolbox through the API.
 Other technical information includes CCI Toolbox Architecture, Developer Guide and Detailed Design.
-We'll have YouTube training videos for you soon.
-But not yet.
-We're still working on those.
+And we'll have more YouTube training videos for you soon.

 We develop the CCI Toolbox by using Agile methodologies,

 working side by side with users.
 This enables us to